mcaffarelli/Responsive-Website/README.md

 # Responsive-Website

-This is a responsive website that is promoting my girlfriend’s business Flour Pedal.
-The business is still in very early stages of development, but this website is something I developed to help promote it.
-We are still currently in the process of updating many different aspects of the website, but this is the current format.
-The website is responsive and has a form at the bottom where the user can input their information and send us a message via email.
+This is a responsive website that is promoting my girlfriend’s business, Flour Pedal.
+The business and it's website are still in very early stages of development, but this website is something I developed to help promote it.
+Being in early stages, the buisness aspects are a rough draft.
+However, the website desplays skills including resonsive design, HTML, CSS, and PHP.
+Included is a form where a user can input their information and send an email to the buisness owner via the submit button.

 You can visit the website here:  http://flourpedalcafe.com/